A guide to our Services

 1. Cremation Service

-- When you book a cremation service this allows you the use of the chapel for up to 25 minutes.
+- Our funeral services are held every 45 minutes - this allows plenty of time for the service.
 Some families have a religious service with hymns, some people have a civil service with poems and popular music while some would have no service at all.
 We are here to ensure you have the service that ‘you’ want.

 - During your time in the chapel we will take care of the music for the service and ensure that the chapel is ready as requested.